CMU-IDS-2020/fp-mythbusters/README.md

 * **Vivian Lee**: Vivian was responsible for obtaining the socioeconomic indicator, FIPS, and covid data and for creating the interactive side-by-side state maps.
 Vivian wrote scripts to fetch the covid data from Carnegie Mellon’s Epidata API and merge it with the socioeconomic and FIPs data, retrieved from federal agency sites like the US Census Bureau and the US Department of Agriculture.
 These scripts were executed in a Jupyter notebook; the notebook and csv files are saved in this repository to support the reproducibility of this work.
 Vivian used the Altair visualization library to create the side-by-side county-level state maps and add interactive features to them.
 These features include Streamlit widgets to control which features are used for color-coding the counties, tooltips to display specific county information, linked highlighting of counties between the maps, and a multi-select feature that allows users to click on multiple counties on the covid map to control which counties' data are displayed on the correlation/time-series plot below the map.

+* **James Mahler**: James was responsible for some of the visualizations in the Streamlit app.
+In particular, he put together the correlation plots and the time series plots that are displayed in the app for certain counties of a state.
+Additionally, he put together the USA choropleth maps that show the COVID data for the whole country.
+James also explored how to make the two state maps side-by-side.

+* **Bradley Warren**: Bradley was responsible for putting together the narrative for the app, and putting together the deliverables for both the checkpoint and the final video.
+After Joe, Vivian and James had put together the core parts of the application, Bradley went through the application and wrote the text to go into the application for the narrative.

 ## Deliverables

 ### Proposal